tomking/PySNN/README.md

 ## __Network Structure__

 Intention is to mirror most of the structure of PyTorch framework.
-As an example, the followig piece of code shows how much a Spiking Neural Network definition in PySNN looks like a network definition in PyTorch.
+As an example, the following piece of code shows how much a Spiking Neural Network definition in PySNN looks like a network definition in PyTorch.
 The network's graph is cyclical, due to the feedback connection from the output neurons to the hidden neurons.

 ```python
 class Network(SNNNetwork):